vane44/giraffeMaker/readme.md

   };
 ```

 This function simulates the giraffe browsing the trees.
-If the giraffe is tall enough it will eat, otherwise it will say it isn't tall enough.
+If the giraffe is tall enough it will `eat`, otherwise it will `say` it isn't tall enough.
 Again, note the use of previously defined helper functions allowing this piece of the code to be more readable.

 ## The Journey